 Strategic and Transparent Governance

-The governing body must be actively involved in setting direction and reviewing performance.
-This includes monitoring quality indicators, workforce data, and consumer outcomes.
-Governance activities should be clearly documented and linked to quality improvement plans.
-Leadership must be visible and accountable.
+The governing body must actively set direction, monitor performance, and review outcomes.
+This includes tracking quality indicators, workforce data, and consumer experiences.
+Governance activities should be documented and linked to improvement plans, with leadership visible and accountable.

 Partnerships with Older People and Diverse Communities

-Services must involve older people and diverse communities in planning, delivering, and reviewing care.
-This includes Aboriginal and Torres Strait Islander peoples, people living with dementia, and those with culturally or linguistically diverse backgrounds.
-Engagement must go beyond consultation—co-design and shared decision-making are expected.
+Engage older people and diverse communities in planning, delivering, and reviewing care.
+This includes Aboriginal and Torres Strait Islander people, people living with dementia, and those from culturally or linguistically diverse backgrounds.
+Engagement should go beyond consultation to include co-design and shared decision-making.

 Reflective Questions for Providers